pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 _Inputs_ are generally representations of the parameters to the underlying API call of any resource that Pulumi is managing.

-The simplest way to create a resource with its required _inputs_ is to use a _raw value_.
+The simplest way to create a resource with its required _inputs_ is to use a _plain value_.

 {{< chooser language "javascript,typescript,python,go,csharp,java" >}}